List of characters in mythology novels by Rick Riordan: Clarisse La Rue

 Clarisse La Rue is a daughter of Ares and the former lead counselor of the Ares cabin at Camp Half-Blood.
 She is hot-tempered, courageous, strong, an incredible fighter (usually using an electric spear), and a good military strategist.
 She can be stubborn and overconfident, much like her father.
 Despite their similarities, Clarisse has a fear of her father and disappointing him.
 This, along with a strong sense of honor and pride, often motivates her actions.
-She is aggressive towards most demigods, though she does respect and make friends with a few.
+She is aggressive toward most demigods, though she does respect and make friends with a few.

 In The Sea of Monsters, Clarisse is given the quest to find the Golden Fleece.
-She is a main character in the short story "Percy Jackson and the Stolen Chariot" (published in The Demigod Files).
+She is a main character in the short story "Percy Jackson and the Stolen Chariot".
 In The Last Olympian, Clarisse initially sits out the war for Olympus due to a personal feud.
 Enraged after the loss of her friend Silena, she later joins the battle, slaying a drakon and receiving the blessing of Ares.
-In The Blood of Olympus, Clarisse leads the Greeks in battle to defend the camp.
+In The Blood of Olympus, Clarisse leads the Greek demigods into battle to defend the camp.

+In The Wild Zone, she, Katie, Harper, Zuri, Benny, and Grant go to The Wild Zone.

 In the film adaptations, she is portrayed by Leven Rambin.
 In the musical, she is portrayed by Sarah Beth Pfeifer.
 Dior Goodjohn portrays Clarisse in the TV series.